James R. Rice

 Laurent Jacques, Member of Corps des Mines, Paris, and Laboratoire de Mecanique, Ecole Polytechnique, Paliseau; laurent.jacques@polytechnique.org.
 Formerly, Visiting Student Intern, spring-summer 2002.
 Shear heating, pore fluid pressurization, and partial melting of earthquake fault gouge during rapid shear.

-Jeff Kysar, Assistant Professor, Department of Mechanical Enigineering, Columbia University, New York; jk2079@columbia.edu.
+Jeff Kysar, Associate Professor, Department of Mechanical Enigineering, Columbia University, New York; jk2079@columbia.edu.
 Formerly, Graduate Student in Engineering Sciences, SEAS; Ph.D. completed September 1998.
 Fracture along metal-ceramic interfaces; optical interferometric techniques for measuring crack opening and plastic blunting.

 Hoe I. Ling, Visiting Associate Professor of Geomechanics, SEAS (January to June 2006, on sabbatical leave for spring term 2006 from Department of Civil Engineering and Engineering Mechanics, Columbia University, New York, NY). hling@deas.harvard.edu, hil9@columbia.edu.
 General geomechanics and geotechnical engineering; critical state constitutive modeling of soil plasticity; centrifuge study of soil deformation; physical and numerical modeling of soil liquefaction; seismic response of slopes and embankments; geosynthetic soil reinforcement.